 Quick Selection Tool

-This tool is fairly new to Photoshop and it allows you to (obviously) quickly select certain parts of your image.
+This tool allows you to (obviously) quickly select certain parts of your image.
 If you have worked with the Magic Wand tool for a while like I told you too, you’ll be able to see some similarities.
 Below is a look at the option bar for the Quick Selection Tool.

 You’ll see some familiar options here.
 From left to right, you’ll see the dropdown for presets, the add and subtract options and Sample All Layers.
 You’ll also see a few new ones.
 First up is the Brush flyout.